800733c869f0e5aa3c65/Jahcord/README.md

 ## Notes
 - This is probably against the Discord TOS.
 I cannot recommend that you actually use this without risk.
 - The library also seems to fail for user accounts (or takes an incredibly long time to load) when in a large number of group chats??
-(Works fine on an account in only 1 but not one with many.)

 ## Missing features
 - Channel message history (seeing previous messages).